RachaelDavou/Document-Insight-Extractor/README.md

 - **Webpage on Physical Activity**
 - **Webpage on LLMs**

-Select a sample from the dropdown and click "Load Sample" to fetch it.
+Upload a document or select a sample from the dropdown and click "Load Sample" to fetch it.